We’re excited to announce our August 2025 litter plans!

 About Us

-Chicora Ridgebacks, an ethical Rhodesian Ridgeback breeder, is located in rural western North Carolina.
+Chicora Ridgebacks is an ethical, responsible and occasional Rhodesian Ridgeback breeder located in rural western North Carolina.

 I have owned dogs for decades and bred, trained and shown horses and other animals as well.
 I’m not a full time breeder; this is a hobby for me.
 I will not proclaim to be an “expert” because I am NOT an expert.
-There are plenty of other breeders who have much more experience and knowledge than I do.
-I do, however, work closely with my vets and mentors in this continual learning process and spend an enormous amount of time doing my own research, networking and educating myself.
-I’m conscious of my junior status as an ambassador of the breed, and I go about this as responsibly and ethically as possible.
+There are plenty of other breeders who have much more experience and knowledge than I do; however, I work closely with my vets and mentors in this continual learning process and spend an enormous amount of time doing my own research, networking and educating myself.
+I go about this as responsibly and ethically as possible.
 Although there is a significant amount of science behind it, breeding is FAR from an exact science–it’s impossible to get everything right all the time.
 It takes a lot of work, planning, time and money to responsibly breed.
 When I do make plans for a litter I am selective, serious and cautious in my preparation.
-I’m excited about, and dedicated to, ridgebacks and in being a tiny piece in the bigger picture of helping to advance ridgebacks in ways that are ethical and conscientious of the breed’s standards.
-Ridgebacks offer both a joy and a challenge.
+I’m dedicated to ridgebacks and in being a tiny piece in the bigger picture of helping to advance ridgebacks in ways that are ethical and conscientious of the breed’s standards.

 My dogs’ health and well-being are my top priority.
-They are fed a partial raw diet (much of which we raise on the farm) and they enjoy running free on my hobby farmstead.
-We have shown in conformation, participated in Nosework and competed in lure coursing competitions as time and finances permit.
+They are fed a partial raw diet (much of which we raise on the farm) and they enjoy being the official farm dog mascots on my hobby farmstead.
+Over the years we have shown in conformation, participated in Nosework and competed in lure coursing competitions as time and finances permit.

 HEALTH and/or GENETIC TESTING: I health test my personal dogs for some or most of the following as soon as they are eligible.
 Some are considered tested through parentage, and I may decide to retest in future generations.